mit-6861/MIT-6861.github.io/_pages/home.md

 - [Supplemental Resources](supplemental): a compilation of useful, external resources

 ## ENROLLMENT
-The demand for this course content is extremely high, and we're thrilled to see so many curious students.
-380 students have registered for the course, so we are a bit resource-constrained.
-To provide as smooth of an educational experience as possible, we strongly recommend that every enrolled student has a strong foundation in Machine Learning and meets the pre-reqs.
+The demand for this course content is extremely high, and we're thrilled to see so many curious students!
+Over 500 students have registered for the course, so we are resource-constrained.
+To provide as smooth of an educational experience as possible, we strongly recommend that every enrolled student has a strong foundation in Machine Learning, and we will enforce having the sufficient pre-req courses.

 ### PREREQUISITES
 No prior NLP experience is expected or necessary, but students must have a basic foundation in probability and calculus, along with strong knowledge of Machine Learning. <span style="background-color: #FFFF00">See the [syllabus](syllabus) for more details, along with HW #0 (ungraded)</span> to assess if your current knowledge is aligned with the pre-req expectations -- you should be able to answer all of the questions without too much difficulty.

 ### WHAT'S NEW?
 NLP is an incredibly fast-moving field!
+Fun fact, ChatGPT was released the day before our final lecture of the semester last year (Fall 2022).
+Since then, NLP and GenerativeAI has become a household name.
 Toward this, we have adjusted this semester's offering from last year's:
 - Different homework problems
 - Some new lecture content, and we've rearranged the overall narrative
-- More rigor and structure to the Research Project (with awards for Best Projects!)
+- New guest lectures

-- New guest lectures!
+NOTE: Despite the immense capabilities of large language models (LLMs), this course will be strongly rooted in providing a foundation for NLP; that is, we will cover a wide range of modelling approaches that include LLMs and more.

 ### COURSE NAME
 We acknowledge that "Quantitative Methods for NLP" may not be the most clear name.
 A more apt name would be "Advanced NLP".